 - Information on reagent stability and optimal handling of reagents

-- Willingness to co-perform initial experiments with MTL personnel
+- Willingness to co-perform initial experiments with MTP personnel

 4. Phage-display assay requirements - principal investigator(s) will provide one of the following target sources, and/or one of the following library sources: